bemiirone/React-Plants/README.md

 ## **Conclusion**
 The Plant List application is a testament to the power and flexibility of React combined with TypeScript.
 With its user-centric features and modern design, it provides an efficient and enjoyable way for users to manage and view their plant collections.

+## **Instructions**

+- Clone Repo
+- Navigate to the api folder an run `npm install` the run command `npm start`.
+This will start the api server
+- Navigate back to the root folder and repeat the above steps to start the app.